• Skip to main content

 Benefits

-Although USCCA has some of the best coverage around, one of the drawbacks with this concealed carry insurance is that the upfront coverage only applies to the criminal defense costs and bail bond coverage, which actually comes directly out of that same criminal defense fund.
+Although USCCA has some of the best coverage around, one of the drawbacks of this concealed carry insurance is that the upfront coverage only applies to the criminal defense costs and bail bond coverage, which actually comes directly out of that same criminal defense fund.

 Another drawback is that the upfront payments only apply to the criminal defense coverage and your civil defense coverage is a reimbursement.
 You’ll eventually get covered for these amounts, however, it may require some patience on your part.